Desktop Analytics FAQ

 All existing Update Compliance features, including those not available in Desktop Analytics, remain available in the Update Compliance solution in the Azure portal.

 - App health (outside of a deployment plan)

 - Windows sign-in health

 Can I use Desktop Analytics for my Office 365 ProPlus upgrades?

 No, Desktop Analytics is focused on Windows.
 Microsoft developed Desktop Analytics in close collaboration with many customers.
-Through the preview program, customer feedback was about how Desktop Analytics improved their ability to confidently manage Windows deployments.
-They also told us they wanted Office 365 ProPlus readiness more closely integrated with office management tools in Configuration Manager and Intune.
-Microsoft will continue to make investments in those areas, while focusing on Windows scenarios in Desktop Analytics.
+Customer feedback is about how Desktop Analytics improves their ability to confidently manage Windows deployments.
+They also tell us they want Office 365 ProPlus readiness more closely integrated with Office management tools in Configuration Manager and Intune.
+Microsoft continues to invest in those areas, while focusing on Windows scenarios in Desktop Analytics.